NuGraph2 with Context-Aware Inputs: Physics-Inspired Improvements in Semantic Segmentation: Methodology

 It is important to note that including Michel-specific regularization terms can inadvertently discourage the network from labeling nodes as Michel electrons, particularly if the regularization loss becomes comparable to the semantic loss.
 To mitigate this, we ensured that the regularization weight was significantly smaller than that of the semantic loss.
 Despite this precaution, neither regularization scheme improved Michel electron classification metrics.
 Even with a small regularization weight, the network became overly cautious, resulting in decreased recall and accuracy for Michel predictions.

 Two other limitations in this approach that likely contribute to the degradation in performance are the following.
 The first is related to the relationship between the $Integral$ feature and deposited energy.
 Although Figure~\ref{fig:kde} shows a clear positive linear trend for Michel hits, the large spread of data points around the fitted line indicates significant variance.
 This implies that while $Integral$ and energy are correlated, the uncertainty in this relationship limits the reliability of energy estimation based solely on $Integral$, thereby undermining the effectiveness of energy-based regularization.
+A similar behavior is observed in Figure~\ref{fig:fit}, where the Langauss fit, represented by the red line, fails to accurately capture the fast decay and extended tail of the data distribution above the 80 MeV region.
+However, note that most of the probability mass is concentrated below that region.
+Thus, although the fit is less accurate in the region beyond 80 MeV, it is still adequate for a proof-of-principle, and the residual mismatch has little influence on our conclusions.
 The second limitation relies in the fact that NuGraph2 only makes predictions about hits, and does not have a concept of a particle instance with a given deposited energy.
 Consequently, there is not a one-to-one correspondence between a set of nodes semantically labeled according to a given class and a specific particle unless there is only a single particle of that class in the event.
 This means that the penalty term is computed for each event in the batch, which represents a coarser granularity than a more natural per-particle contribution.
 Improving these limitation is beyond the scope of this paper, as it will require completion of ongoing updates to NuGraph that will allow to predict per-particle attributes.